pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/google_cloud_platform.md

 MACHINE_TYPE=<machine type for the k8s nodes, we recommend "n1-standard-4" or larger>

 # By default the following command spins up a 3-node cluster.
 You can change the default with `--num-nodes VAL`.
 gcloud container clusters create ${CLUSTER_NAME} --machine-type ${MACHINE_TYPE}

 # By default, GKE clusters have RBAC enabled.
 To allow the 'helm install' to give the 'pachyderm' service account
 # the requisite privileges via clusterrolebindings, you will need to grant *your user account* the privileges
 # needed to create those clusterrolebindings.
 #
 # Note that this command is simple and concise, but gives your user account more privileges than necessary.
 See
-# https://docs.pachyderm.io/en/latest/deployment/rbac.html for the complete list of privileges that the
+# https://docs.pachyderm.io/en/latest/deploy-manage/deploy/rbac/ for the complete list of privileges that the
 # pachyderm serviceaccount needs.
 kubectl create clusterrolebinding cluster-admin-binding --clusterrole=cluster-admin --user=$(gcloud config get-value account)
 ```

 !!!
 Note
     Adding `--scopes storage-rw` to `gcloud container clusters create ${CLUSTER_NAME} --machine-type ${MACHINE_TYPE}` will grant Pachyderm read/write access to all of your GCP resources.
-While this is **not recommended in any production settings**, this option can be useful for a quick test setup.
-In that scenario, you do not need any service account or additional GCP Bucket permission.
+While this is **not recommended in any production settings**, this option can be useful for a quick development setup.
+In that scenario, you do not need any service account or additional GCP Bucket permission (see below).

 This might take a few minutes to start up.
 You can check the status on
 the [GCP Console](https://console.cloud.google.com/compute/instances).